robocode-dev/tank-royale/buildDocs/docs/articles/physics.md

 When a bot collides with another bot or a wall, it is stopped.
 The exception is a bot being hit by another bot, which it is moving away from.
 In this case, the bot is not stopped.

-### Collision between bots
+### Bot collisions

-Each bot takes 0.6 damage when colliding.
+Each bot takes 0.6 damage when colliding with each other.

 ### Ramming